MFR6340/theenglishextension.org/young-world-1/unit-5: Around the Clock.md

 [Clock Museums in Switzerland](https://lenews.ch/2020/06/16/explore-the-rich-history-of-swiss-watch-making-in-the-vallee-de-joux/)

 ## Extension Booklet
-Designed to be used with this unit.
-Available on request.
+A booklet covering grammar and spelling has been designed to be used with this unit.
+Available by contacting Theresa Jäger at [tjaeger09@gmail.com](mailto:tjaeger09@gmail.com).
 <img src="https://i.imgur.com/gFJu87j.png" width="25%" />